temboo/arduino-examples/remote-control-by-phone/README.md

 Remote Control for Arduino Yún
 ======================

-This folder contains source code for the Arduino Yún project shown in this [Temboo demo video](http://blog.temboo.com/post/66985143268/control-an-arduino-yun-with-your-phone-using-temboo).
+This folder contains source code for the Arduino Yún project discussed in this [blog post](http://blog.temboo.com/post/66985143268/control-an-arduino-yun-with-your-phone-using-temboo).
 The video demonstrates how you can remotely control an
 Arduino Yún from your mobile phone.
 The project uses a light dependent resistor (photocell) to read the light level in a room.
 When the Yún senses that the light level has changed by 30% or more, it calls the user and asks if they'd like to turn on the LED connected to pin 13.
 It also logs each significant light change event to a Google Spreadsheet.
 All of this is achieved by the Temboo SDK that ships onboard the Yún.